Esoteric Language Models: A Family of Any-Order Diffusion LLMs: Introduction

-To address these challenges, we propose a new language modeling paradigm that fuses autoregressive and masked diffusion approaches.
-Our model is trained with a hybrid loss—a combination of AR and MDM objectives—which allows it to interpolate smoothly between the two paradigms in terms of perplexity.
+To address these challenges, we propose a language model that fuses AR and masked diffusion paradigms at multiple levels.
+Our model is trained with a hybrid loss---a combination of AR and MDM objectives---which allows it to interpolate smoothly between the two paradigms in terms of perplexity.
 This requires two key innovations: (1) A revised attention mechanism in the denoising transformer to support both AR and MDM styles of generation.
 (2) A new training and sampling procedure that enables KV caching within the diffusion phase, a feature previously unavailable in MDMs.
-Due to the unconventional nature of this hybrid design, we name our method \textbf{Eso}teric \textbf{L}anguage \textbf{M}odels (\method{}).
+Due to its unconventional design exploring the boundary of two paradigms, we name our method \textbf{Eso}teric \textbf{L}anguage \textbf{M}odels (\method{}), inspired by esoteric programming languages that probe the limits of programming language design.
+Our main contributions are: